wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 To retrieve information we'll need to build a retrieval component.
 The retrieval component of the RAG pattern is usually made out of two subcomponents.
 You need a method to process information into a format that's easy for an LLM to answer questions with, and you need a method for the application to retrieve the preprocessed information. [#s](#retrieval-architecture) shows the details of the retrieval portion of the RAG pattern.

+{#retrieval-architecture}
 ![Retrieval component of the RAG pattern](retrieval-architecture.png)

 The retrieval component of the RAG pattern is best described with a practical use case.
 Imagine you need to explain to how to dissamble a washing machine to a mechanic.
 You could give the whole manual to the mechanic and let them read it.
 But that's not efficient because it takes quite a long time.
 It's nicer when the mechanic can ask a question like: "How do I remove the electrical board from the front of the Miele W1 washing machine?"
 And have the LLM answer that question with specific instructions on how to do that, but nothing more.

 We could give the LLM the full manual of the washing machine and let it figure out the answer.
 But that doesn't work very well, it might be even worse than the mechanic reading the manual.
 First, the manual might not fit in the context window of the LLM.
-Next, the LLM might not be able to grab the right information, because of the limitations in what the LLM can focus on within its context window as we discussed in [#s](context-window-limits).
+Next, the LLM might not be able to grab the right information, because of the limitations in what the LLM can focus on within its context window as we discussed in [#s](#context-window-limits).

 If you want a clear answer, it's important to give the LLM focused information that matches the question as closely as possible.
 And this is what you should solve in the retrieval portion of the RAG pattern.